Updated on by Sarina

 This is a soft elastic tape with several buttonholes placed uniformly along the middle – this is used to make the garment adjustable.

 It is usually used in the waistbands for pants/skirts to make the waistband fit for several sizes and on kids’ clothes to adjust for growth.
+The buttonholes on the elastic is fastened to buttons on the inside of the clothing waistband.

 Also called Drawstring elastic – This is a elastic tape with a built-in cord.
 It is usually used on the waistbands of sportswear, shorts, pajamas, lounge pants and on sweatshirt hoodies.